 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are a lot more costly than phone calls made at home.
+These phone calls are a lot more expensive than phone calls made at home.
 Phone calls are restricted on how often you can use the phone, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, your ability to use the phone could be reduced or eliminated altogether.

 Phone Number: 336-641-6726

 All inmate mail must be sent using the US Postal Service.
 You cannot use any other method of mail delivery.
 You have to write the name, inmate ID, and the address of the jail on the letter.
 Do not send anything in a box, padded envelope, plastic bag, or an envelope containing metal parts.
 All mail received by the jail is opened and reviewed by the jail staff, and will get sent back if the jail decides it is inappropriate.

 The address that you should use if you are sending a letter to an inmate at Greensboro Detention Center is:

 Greensboro Detention Center

 401 West Sycamore St

 Here is how you should address the letter: